-Prayer is conversation with God.
+Prayer is a conversation with God.
 We talk to him as if he were in the room because, in a spiritual sense, he is.
 Prayer is a natural, everyday activity, and formalities are unnecessary.
 Religious rituals, customs, or procedures associated with prayer are unimportant.
-Prayer is often done in private, allowing individuals to spend time alone with God without distraction.
+Prayer is most often done in private, allowing individuals to spend time alone with God without distraction.
 When you pray, be thoughtful and sincere in what you say, considering the significance of the person with whom you are speaking.
 Pray with a clear conscience and unwavering faith, trusting God hears and will respond to your prayers.
 Pray all the time.
+Pray about everything.

 Rejoice evermore.
 Pray without ceasing.
 In every thing give thanks: for this is the will of God in Christ Jesus concerning you.
 1st Thessalonians 5:16-18